MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 Moves the device driver to another folder in the **Drivers** node.

 #### Properties
-Opens the **Properties** dialog box where you can review and change the properties of the device driver.
-For example, you can change the name and description of the device driver, enable the device driver, and specify which platforms the device driver can be run on.
+Opens the **Properties** dialog box.
+Review and change the properties of the driver.
+For example, change its name and description, enable or disable it, and specify which platforms it can run on.

-## <a name="BKMK_TSDrivers"></a> Use task sequences to install device drivers
+## <a name="BKMK_TSDrivers"></a> Use task sequences to install drivers

 Use task sequences to automate how the OS is deployed.
-Each step in the task sequence can perform a specific action, such as installing a device driver.
-You can use the following two task sequence steps to install device drivers while you are deploying operating systems:
+Each step in the task sequence can do a specific action, such as installing a driver.
+You can use the following two task sequence steps to install device drivers when you deploy an OS:

 - [Auto Apply Drivers](/sccm/osd/understand/task-sequence-steps#BKMK_AutoApplyDrivers): This step lets you automatically match and install device drivers as part of an operating system deployment.
-You can configure the task sequence step to install only the best matched driver for each detected hardware device, or specify that the task sequence step installs all compatible drivers for each detected hardware device, and then let Windows Setup choose the best driver.
-In addition, you can specify a category of device drivers to limit the drivers that are available for this step.
+You can configure the task sequence step to install only the best matched driver for each detected hardware device.
+Alternatively, specify that the step installs all compatible drivers for each detected hardware device, and then let Windows Setup choose the best driver.
+You can also specify a driver category to limit the drivers that are available for this step.

 - [Apply Driver Package](/sccm/osd/understand/task-sequence-steps#BKMK_ApplyDriverPackage): This step lets you make all device drivers in a specific driver package available for Windows Setup.
 In the specified driver packages, Windows Setup searches for the device drivers that are required.
 When you create stand-alone media, you must use this step to install device drivers.

-When you use these task sequence steps, you can also specify how the device drivers are installed on the computer where you deploy the OS.
+When you use these task sequence steps, you can also specify how the drivers are installed on the computer where you deploy the OS.
 For more information, see [Manage task sequences to automate tasks](/sccm/osd/deploy-use/manage-task-sequences-to-automate-tasks).